Imprint: Listening Library (Audio)

 4 Hours and 20 Minutes

-Tags: time travel, friendship, mystery, science fiction, fantasy, young adult, new york city, ya, 1970s, new york, newbery medal, children's, family, historical fiction, coming of age, wrinkle in time, middle school, children, game shows, children's literature, realistic fiction, newberry, juvenile, game show, nyc, teen, juvenile fiction, space and time, school, friends
+Tags: time travel, friendship, mystery, science fiction, fantasy, young adult, ya, new york city, 1970s, new york, children's, family, historical fiction, coming of age, middle school, middle grade, children, game shows, realistic fiction, children's literature, juvenile, award winner, nyc, game show, juvenile fiction, teen, space and time, school, friends, children's fiction

 "Like A Wrinkle in Time (Miranda's favorite book), When You Reach Me far surpasses the usual whodunit or sci-fi adventure to become an incandescent exploration of 'life, death, and the beauty of it all.'" —The Washington Post